Make your Outlook email accessible to people with disabilities

 Use accessible font color

-The text in your email should be readable in a high contrast mode.
+In new Outlook for Windows or classic Outlook for Windows, the text in your email should be readable in a high contrast mode.
 For example, use bright colors or high-contrast color schemes on opposite ends of the color spectrum.
 White and black schemes make it easier for people who are colorblind to distinguish text and shapes.

 To ensure that text displays well in a high contrast mode, use the Automatic setting for font colors.
 To find insufficient color contrast, use the Accessibility Checker.